Tang Shengzhi: Plans for the defense of Nanjing

 Gen. Tang Shengzhi was now in charge of defending Nanjing against the Japanese attack.
 In a press release to foreign reporters, he announced the city would not surrender and would fight to the death.
 He gathered about 100,000 soldiers, mostly untrained and including a few defeated troops from the Shanghai battlefield, to defend the capital.
 He also placed the 35th and 72nd divisions at the port to prevent people from fleeing Nanjing, as instructed by Chiang Kai-shek's general headquarters at Wuhan.
 The defense force blocked roads, ruined boats and burned nearby villages, preventing many citizens from evacuating.

 Battle of Nanjing

-By early December, Japanese troops had reached the outskirts of Nanking.
+By early December, Japanese troops had reached the outskirts of Nanjing.